MicrosoftDocs/microsoft-salescopilot-docs/articles/view-understand-pbi-report.md

 - **Seller's conversation content**

     - **Top mentioned brands by sellers**: Displays the top mentioned brands by sellers during conversations.
+It is the count of how many times a brand was mentioned by sellers during conversations for the selected time period.

     - **Top trending brands by sellers**: Displays the top trending brands by sellers during conversations.
+It's the frequency of a brand mentioned in a day by all sellers.
 Select **Explore** to drill down and view trends for the **Top trending brands by sellers** chart over time.

     - **Seller's frequently used words**: Displays the top frequently used words by sellers during conversations.